 - Getting help to move household possessions to a new residence.

-What Does Assisted Living Cost in Washington D.C.?
+How Much Does Assisted Living Cost in Washington D.C.?

 There are a variety of factors that impact the cost of assisted living in Washington D.C.
 According to research by Genworth, the national median cost for an assisted living facility in the United States is $3,750 per month.
 However, senior living communities in the Washington D.C. area tend to have a higher median cost of $4,800 per month.
 Everything from local tax rates to cost of living plays a role in pricing.

 Below is a breakdown of some of the main cost factors to understand about senior living communities:

 - Basic assisted living facilities have the lowest costs and come with a no-frills type of lifestyle.
 These communities have fewer amenities on-site and, in some cases, cater to residents who require minimal health care and less supervision.